NHL plans to play on, without the Red Wings

 “Ultimately if it needs to be done prior to (the end of the season), we’ll figure it out,” Yzerman told Fox Sports Detroit.
 “But at this time, my own opinion is I haven’t really heard a good reason why we should do it prior to the end of the season, if we do conclude the season over the course of the summer.”

 Yzerman also has decisions to make on more than a dozen pending free agents, including top-line forwards Anthony Mantha and Tyler Bertuzzi, both of whom will be restricted free agents.
 The timing of those negotiations could be altered, too, if the league and the union agree to extend the NHL fiscal year beyond June 30.
+The start of the 2020-21 season would undoubtedly be pushed back to November or December.

 And then there is the status of head coach Jeff Blashill, who is now 153-194-52 in five seasons behind the Detroit bench, missing the playoffs the last four years.
 Blashill signed a two-year contract extension last April — shortly before Yzerman was hired as GM — but the 2020-21 season reportedly was a club option.